Dean ML: Six-String Masterpieces

 "Six-String Masterpieces" is an ongoing charitable art tribute for Dimebag Darrell.
 Musicians, tattooists and contemporary artists painted, sculpted, or drew original art on a Dean ML guitar.
 Over 70 artists participated including Jerry Cantrell, James Hetfield, Kirk Hammett, Dave Grohl, Ozzy Osbourne, Kerry King, Joe Satriani, Marilyn Manson, Zakk Wylde and Rob Zombie.
 They were on display at the NAMM Show and on the Ozzfest 2006 tour, MTV's Headbangers Ball and in 2011 at the Mesa Contemporary Arts Center.
 The exhibit was curated by Curse Mackey of the band Pigface.

 30th Anniversary ML

 In 2007, for the 30th anniversary of the ML and V, Dean Guitars produced 100 of the ML with a "Dean 30th Anniversary" logo printed on the headstock and the pickup covers.
 They were signed by Dean Zelinsky, and had a transparent black finish and hard case.

 Players

-Notable players of the Dean ML include CJ Stevenson, Eric Peterson, Dimebag Darrell, Michael Angelo Batio, Corey Beaulieu, Matt Heafy, Wayne Static, and Michael Schenker.
+Notable players of the Dean ML include CJ Stevenson, Eric Peterson, Dimebag Darrell, Michael Angelo Batio, Corey Beaulieu, Matt Heafy, Wayne Static, David Allan Coe, and Michael Schenker.